SebastianUD/Systems_Analysis/README.md

 # Systems Analysis

-University Distrital Francisco Jose de Caldas Sebastian Pardo - 20221020121
+University Distrital Francisco Jose de Caldas.
+Sebastian Pardo - 20221020121

 This repository is designed to introduce to foundations of